Other Exercises

 And didn't even talk to the people at the table

-Who just cleaned up all the food the table
+Who just cleaned up all the from the table

 And emptied the ashtrays on a whole other level,